wp-plugins/biblegateway-links-shortcode/readme.txt

 == Upgrade Notice ==

+= 0.1.5 =
+* Bug fixes, and filters available for each option.

 = 0.1.4 =
 * Popup window is centered and YouVersion window is smaller (formatting is better).